tobiasgeron/detect/README.md

 Finally, I am happy to help anyone with using this package and welcome feedback or suggestions for features.
 Please feel free to contact me at tobias.geron@utoronto.ca.
 I would also appreciate it if you let me know when you use this code in a publication.

+Important note: This code currently works for DP1.
+I have not yet adapted it for DP2.
+Work in progress, hopefully soon!

 ### Minimal example